 In order to enhance the readability of the CityGML UML diagrams, classes are depicted in different colors.
 The following coloring scheme is applied:

-Classes painted in yellow belong to the Requirements Class which is subject of discussion in that clause of the specification in which the UML diagram is given.
+Classes painted in yellow belong to the Requirements Class which is subject of discussion in that clause of the standard in which the UML diagram is given.
 For example, in the context of Section 8.2, which introduces the CityGML Core module, the yellow color is used to denote classes that are defined in the CityGML Core Requirements Class.
 Likewise, the yellow classes shown in the UML diagram in Section 8.17 are associated with the Building Requirements Class that is subject of discussion in that chapter.

 Classes painted in blue belong to a Requirements Class different to that associated with the yellow color.
 In order to explicitly denote to which Requirements Class these classes belong, their class names are preceded by the UML package name of that Requirements Class.
 For example, in the context of the Building Requirements Class, classes from the CityGML Core and the Construction Requirements Classes are painted in blue and their class names are preceded by Core and Construction, respectively.